yahya-tamur/fib/README.md

 the fibonacci number for very large values pretty fast.
 On my computer, finding the millionth fibonacci number takes about 8 seconds.

-Note: In math, there is a formula for the n'th fibonacci number.
+In math, there is a formula for the n'th fibonacci number.
 I've seen that implementation referred to as O(1).
 But, that relies on floating point numbers and does things like floating point exponentiation, so I'm not sure how fast or accurate or O(1) it is.
 This program gives the exact answer if it doesn't